 Create videos and manage your channel

-Subscriber count dropped
+Subscriber count changing or dropping

 Your account on YouTube